nimaid/LPHK/README.md

 Before using the program, we need to install some things:

 ### Windows Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
-IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY WINDOWS INSTALL INSTRUCTIONS`.
+IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT AND USING `run.bat`.

 * Download the latest `.exe` setup file from https://github.com/nimaid/LPHK/releases/latest
 * Run the `.exe` file and follow the on-screen setup instructions.